tomlas32/brain_tumor_classifier/README.md

 }
 ```

 Both pointers also write a timestamped copy to a `history/` subfolder for auditability.
-Downstream stages **prefer pointers** (dir or file) and fall back to raw paths only if needed.
+Downstream stages **prefer pointers** and only fall back to raw paths if needed.

 ---

-## 🧪 Testing
+## 🧪 Testing & CI

 Run smoke tests (includes orchestrator dry-run, mocked full run, and CLI checks):

 ```bash
 pytest -q
 ```

+Continuous Integration: GitHub Actions workflow runs tests across Python 3.10 and 3.11, uploads logs & outputs as artifacts.

 ---